Elin310/Mask-LeanCanvas/Lean_Canvas.md

 ### High-level Concept
-> List your X for Y analogy e.g. Youtube = Flickr for videos
+> List your X for Y analogy e.g., Youtube = Flickr for videos

 VO2 Master, but developed for students and researchers - portable and affordable for education at KTH.